thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 {
    "configurations": [
      {
-       "type": "foo.conf",
+       "type": "foo.conf"
-       "path": "/etc/child1/foo.conf"
      },
      {
-       "type": "bar.conf",
+       "type": "bar.conf"
-       "path": "/etc/child1/bar.conf"
      }
    ]
 }
 ```

-If path is specified, the `c8y_configuration_plugin` consumes/provides the configuration-file from/to the given local filesystem path.
-If the field `path` is not given, the `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP filetransfer).
-The first case is intended for local processes (running on the thin-edge device) that represent a child-device, and the latter case is intended for external devices.
+The `c8y_configuration_plugin` make use of the HTTP filetransfer feature of the `tedge_agent` to consume/provide the configuration-file (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP filetransfer).

 Whenever the `c8y_configuration_plugin` receivces that MQTT message it stores all contained information to a child-specific TOML file in `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml`.
 When the file already exists it will be replaced with the new content.
 The format of that TOML file is according to section [Configuration](#configuration) above.
 Each individual child's TOML file is stored in a subfolder, where the subfolder name is the `childid`.